keboola/connection-docs/templates/social-media-engagement/social-media-engagement.md

 - Facebook – maximum 93 days ago
 - Instagram – maximum 30 days ago
 - LinkedIn – without known limit
-- Twitter – since the first run of a component
+- Twitter – since the first run of the connector
 - YouTube – currently not available in this template

 ## Data Sources